jinyoungch/focus_blocker/README.md

 2. Download and install this new configuration profile on your iPhone.

 > By downloading the `.mobileconfig` file and clicking on it on your iPhone, you'll see a prompt to navigate to `Settings > General > VPN & Device Management` and install the profile.
-This gives your iPhone persistent access to the custom DNS settings — including the blocklist managed by this CLI.

 3. Navigate to your [NextDNS account](https://my.nextdns.io/account) page, and generate a new API key at the bottom of the page.